Classes, ensembles, choirs and bands.

 Brass Band

-SCYM’s brass band is for brass players of grade 6 and above and is conducted by Jayne Murrill.
+SCYM’s brass band is for brass players of grade 6 and above and is conducted by Simon Roberts.
 The band plays popular and challenging brass band repertoire and sit in the traditional brass band format with cornets, baritones, euphoniums, trombones and tubas (basses).
 To date they have performed side by side with Cory Band in Saffron Hall, and also perform in the community.
 We aim for the standard to be high and to provide opportunities for soloists.
-The band rehearses monthly from 2-4 pm.
+The band rehearses weekly from 1-2pm.

 J Steps

 A jazz ensemble for female and non binary improvising musicians.
 Led by Hannah Horton the players are grade 6 and above and are taught jazz harmony and improvisation, playing standards and originals.
-J Steps have performed at EFG London Jazz Festival and Saffron Hall foyer and invite new players who want to learn more about jazz in a comfortable and supportive setting.
+J Steps have performed at EFG London Jazz Festival, Haverhill Arts Centre, Saffron Hall’s 10 Birthday celebrations and Saffron Hall foyer and invite new players who want to learn more about jazz in a comfortable and supportive setting.
 They seek, in particular, trombones and trumpets.
-J Steps rehearses monthly from 3-5pm.
+J Steps rehearses monthly from 2-4pm.